jfnavarro/st_viewer/README.md

 The ST viewer allows to interact with the data in real time.
 Users can see where specific genes are expressed and how expressed they are.
-It has different threshold, normalization and visualization options.
+It has different thresholding, normalization and visualization options.
 It also allows to select areas of the tissue to obtain gene patterns to later do DEA or spot classification using machine learning.